This article has been updated since it was first published in May 2025

 Step 4: Consider Professional Help

-This process can be straightforward, but it can also become complicated — especially if you’re missing documents or trying to navigate legal changes.
+This process can be straightforward, but it can also become complicated, especially if you’re missing documents or trying to navigate legal changes.
 An immigration professional can help by:

-- Advising on your eligibility under Bill C-71
+- Advising on your eligibility under Bill C-71 now Bill C-3

 - Submitting the Search of Citizenship Records on your behalf